Anders Sandvig: Biography

-On a travel to Skjåk in 1894, he came to the realization that Norwegian farmers had not yet begun to appreciate their cultural heritage.
-He acquired his first house, a dwelling house built in 1764 at Skjåk.
+On a travel to Skiaaker Municipality (later spelled Skjåk) in 1894, he came to the realization that Norwegian farmers had not yet begun to appreciate their cultural heritage.
+He acquired his first house, a dwelling house built in 1764 at Skiaaker.
 The building was moved to the large property he had near Lillehammer.

 By the turn of the century he had six antiquarian buildings and a large amount of other objects.
 In 1902, the Society for Lillehammer Byes Vel bought the collection and had it moved to Maihaugen just outside of Lillehammer.